 Infectious disease outbreaks still burden many Cambodian families; outbreaks also hold back economic growth by lowering workforce participation and reducing workers' productivity.
-With rural household living in close quarters with animals and an increase in intensive poultry framing and piggeries, outbreaks of zoonotic diseases are another risk to health and livelihoods.
+With many rural household living in close quarters with animals and an increase in intensive poultry farming and piggeries, outbreaks of zoonotic diseases are another risk to health and livelihoods.

-The Government of Cambodia has shown a strong commitment to building its health security capacity, through early uptake of the Joint External Evaluations (JEEs) and development of a costed national action plan.
+The Royal Government of Cambodia has shown a strong commitment to building its health security capacity, through early uptake of the Joint External Evaluations (JEEs) and development of a costed national action plan.
 The 2016 JEE in Cambodia found variable capacity in laboratory systems and workforce development and major gaps in emergency response operations.

 Planned support from the Centre for Health Security focuses on systems strengthening activities based on the Centre’s 2018 Southeast Asia Scoping Report recommendations, while also building specific capacities to prevent, detect and control disease outbreaks.
 We are currently supporting an Australian National University ASEAN Fellow and capacity building in drug and medical test regulation through Australia’s Therapeutic Goods Administration.
 Future activities are likely to include laboratory strengthening, incident management and workforce development in human and animal health..